Grow your business

 A growing number of states are passing laws requiring business owners to automatically enroll employees in retirement savings accounts.

 Often called “auto-IRA” programs, the policy requires businesses without retirement plan coverage to participate in a state-sponsored IRA program.
-Three states (California, Illinois and Oregon) have already launched a program, while six others (Colorado, Connecticut, Maine, Maryland, New Jersey and Virginia) are in the process of creating one — and others will likely follow suit.
+Some states have already launched programs, while several others are in the process of creating one — and others will likely follow suit.
 More than half of the states in the U.S. have introduced legislation that would adopt similar regulations.
+Click here for the latest information on your state.

 This shift in policy affects small business owners in particular.
 Thirty five percent of private sector employees, or roughly 43 million Americans, work for companies with fewer than 100 people, according to the U.S. Bureau of Labor Statistics.1 Of those companies, only 48% offer workplace retirement plans, compared with 94% of companies with 500 or more employees.2